fnanoia/fnanoia/README.md

 ## Francisco Nanoia

 I’m a Full Stack developer specialized in Backend services and a Cybersecurity student, enjoying building and designing exceptional applications.
-Currently, focused on working with clean, tested and scalable solutions.
-I'm working in freelance development projects, and looking for a job in IT.
+Developing clean, tested and scalable solutions in freelance development projects., making use of OOP and design patterns.
+Currently working as an IT Support specialist, looking for new challenges.

 ##### Backend Developer in [NoCountry](https://www.nocountry.tech/)